overington/dissertation-scattering-amplitudes/dissertation/chapters/10-introduction.md

 certain properties when joining one or more individual things, in order to represent systems, or groups of particles, and how they interact.

- We begin by mapping the energy and momentum associated with each entering particle to exiting particles while preserving Einsteins energy-momentum relationship of:
+We begin by mapping the Einsteins conservative energy and momentum associated with each entering particle to exiting particles using *De Broglie dispersion relations*, which connects the energy, momentum, and mass of particles through relativistic dispersion relation:

 \begin{equation}
   \label{eq:einstein_energymomentum}